Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

   <img class="image-center" src="{{config.site_url}}ai/images/generating-output.png" width="90%" />
 </figure>

+## Complete texts

+The [Complete Text Node](./flow-nodes/other-nodes/complete-text.md) feature enables the creation of relevant content using Generative AI.
+To use this feature, simply provide a text prompt that guides the AI in continuing the generated text.

 ## FAQ

 **Q:** Can I use my OpenAI free account for the Generative AI feature in Cognigy.AI?

-**A:** You cannot use a free account because you need API Key, which is available only for Generative AI providers' paid accounts.
+**A:** A paid account is required to get an API Key, which is necessary for using Generative AI.
+A free account does not provide this key.

 ## More information